-The staff of the University Counseling Center invite you to learn more about who we are, the services that we provide to our community, and explore the resources we have available on this website.
-We are an office of licensed mental health providers, graduate trainees, and advocates who are committed to supporting the mental health of the students with whom we work, and promoting the overall wellbeing of the Wake Forest community.
+The staff of the University Counseling Center invite you to learn more about who we are and the services that we provide to our community, and to explore the resources we have available on this website.
+Our staff is comprised of licensed mental health providers and graduate trainees, and we are committed to advocating for the mental health and wellbeing of the Wake Forest community.

 The UCC is located in 118 Reynolda Hall and open 8:30am-5:00pm Monday-Friday for scheduled and emergency walk-in appointments.
 After-hours and weekend crisis response available when school is in session by calling the Student Health Service (336.758.5218).
 Our services are free to all full-time undergraduate and graduate/professional students on the Reynolda Campus.

 For life-threatening emergencies call 911 from a campus phone, or 336.758.5911

 The University Counseling Center places a high priority on privacy and confidentiality.
 All communications between a client and a counselor, including the decision to seek counseling, are confidential to the full extent provided by law and are not released outside the Counseling Center without a voluntarily signed consent.

 September 1, 2015: We had a VIP come by the University Counseling Center table during the Business School Resource Fair.
 Thanks to Drs.
 Denisha Champion and Andrea Cantarelli, and intern Kelsey Bullard for helping with the outreach!